 Several of our stools and chairs comply with The Australian Government Guidelines for Certification of a Physical Containment Level 2 Laboratory (Version 3.1– Effective 1 July 2007 PC2 Lab), providing cleaning agents comprise mild detergent and water only.
-Popular choices include the Padded Sit Stand Stool, the AMB Lab Chair, the AMB Lab Stool, the Gala Lab Drafting Chair, the Gala Lab Desk Chair, the Winbex Saddle Seat, the Neon Lab Chair 2, and the Neon Lab Drafting Chair 3.
+Popular choices include the Padded Sit Stand Stool, the AMB Lab Stool, the Gala Lab Drafting Chair, the Gala Lab Desk Chair, the Winbex Saddle Seat, the Neon Lab Chair 2, and the Neon Lab Drafting Chair 3.

 What sort of seating is best for a factory or production environment?